-More research is expected to be carried out in the coming years, thanks to the growing market of this product.
+Researchers expect the growing market of this product to drive more research in the coming years.
 Not only is the research on its side effects scanty, but we are also oblivious of Delta-8 THC’s interaction with other medications in the human body.

 Delta-8 gummies, vape juices, and tinctures are often loaded with hemp-based terpenes and flavonoids.
 Companies also sell products containing pure Delta-8 THC isolates.

 So, until we have more scientific proof of Delta-8 THC’s safety — both in the short and long term — we can for now make peace with the fact that it is milder, less psychoactive, and less potent than Delta-9 THC.